mr-sarthakgupta/adobe-behaviour-simulation/task2/README.md

 This command will initiate the inference process and evaluate the specified input and evaluation JSON files.

 ##### (C) Lora Fintuning
-We used Low Rank Adaptation (Lora) a parameter efficient fine tuning approach using the peft library from huggingface.We finetuned Llama-2 7B model using this approach on the dataset.
+We used Low Rank Adaptation (Lora) a parameter efficient fine tuning approach using the peft library from huggingface.
+We finetuned Llama-2 7B model using this approach on the dataset.
 We converted the dataset in the alpaca format to instruction fine-tune the model.
 We used the following command to fine-tune the model.

 ```
->>python ./task2/lora/lora_finetuning.py
+>> python ./task2/lora/lora_finetuning.py
 ```
 To get inference on the finetune, use the following command
 ```
->>python ./task2/lora/lora_inference.py
+>> python ./task2/lora/lora_inference.py
 ```
 ##### (D) Fast-GPT
 We used Fast-GPT training and eval scripts to get quick inference results from the training from pytorch's [Fast-GPT](https://github.com/pytorch-labs/gpt-fast#BSD-3-Clause-1-ov-file) licensed by Meta under BSD-3 clase Licence.